aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== Expression

-An "expression" is either a noun, or an simple sentence, or a binary expression:
+An "expression" is either a noun, or a simple sentence, or a binary expression:

 `<expression> := <noun-phrase> | <simple-sentence> | <binary-expression>`

 ==== Question

-A "question" is just a statement followed by a question mark, there is definitely room for improvement on this rule (as we have already observed in a previous section):
+A "question" is just a statement followed by a question mark (there is definitely room for improvement on this rule, as we have already observed in a previous section):

 `<question> := <statement> "?"`

 ==== Simple Sentence

-A simple sentence is a fact or an event; we wish to note that the distinction here is a purely syntactical one i.e., after an event or fact is parsed it is transformed into the same simple sentence abstract tree:
+A simple sentence is a fact or an event; we wish to note that the distinction here is a purely syntactical one, i.e., after an event or fact is parsed it is transformed into the same simple sentence abstract tree:

 `<simple-sentence> := <event> | <fact>`

-This is how an event looks like, it is basically an English simple sentence with only a subject and an optional object (the question mark after the second occurrence of the noun means that it is optional):
+An event is basically an English simple sentence with only a subject and an optional object (the question mark after the second occurrence of the noun indicates that it is optional):

 `<event> := <noun-phrase> <verb> <noun-phrase>?`